ELIGIBILITY CRITERIA.

 This award recognises the judges’ favourite entry across the entire spectrum of wedding filmmaking.

-All filmmakers submitting a film are automatically entered.
+All UK filmmakers submitting a film are automatically entered.

 The general BWFF eligibility criteria apply to this category, and there are no additional category-specific eligibility requirements.